2023 Solar Incentives Guide for Fords, NJ - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Solar Renewable Energy Certificate (SREC): In general, solar systems that produce over a specific (normally small) amount of electricity can qualify for SRECs or other similar performance-based incentives.
-SRECs and similar incentives are typically offered by your state government.
+- Solar Renewable Energy Certificate (SREC): In general, solar systems that produce over a threshold (generally small) amount of electricity qualify for SRECs or other performance-based incentives.
+SRECs and the like are typically offered by your state government.
 When you receive an SREC, you can sell it to your utility company or another buyer, and this is usually considered part of your taxable income.

-- Net Metering: Net metering becomes relevant once your solar panels are up and running.
-If you've signed a net metering agreement with your Fords utility company, it will subtract the value of the excess energy produced by your solar system from your utility bill each month.
-In some places, this credit is dollar-for-dollar, while in other areas you may receive a refund equivalent to a percentage of the value.
+- Net Metering: Net metering factors in once your solar system is up and running.
+If you have a net metering agreement in place with your Fords utility company, they will subtract the value of the excess energy your solar system produces from your utility bill each month.
+In some areas, this credit is dollar-for-dollar, while in others you might make back a percentage of the value.

 Best Regional Coverage